Gordon Mowrer: Career

 Mowrer began his political career by being elected to the Bethlehem city council during the 1960s.
 He was elected mayor in 1973 and sworn into office in 1974 at the age of 37, becoming the youngest mayor in the city's history at the time.

 Mayor Gordon Mowrer has been credited with the preservation of Bethlehem's historic downtown shopping district and its buildings.
 During his tenure, Mowrer reversed a prevailing urban renewal trend in which older buildings were demolished and replaced with modern, 1970s era structures.
 Mayor Mowrer planned and installed slate sidewalks and Victorian-style street lights On Main Street to match of the architectural style of the existing historic buildings in downtown.
 The improvements to the streetscape prompted store owners and property owners to renovate their storefronts, creating a neighborhood which was more attractive to businesses and investors.
 Mowrer's commitment to the historic preservation of the city's downtown earned him the nickname, "Main Street Mayor."
 Downtown Bethlehem has grown into a major tourist and visitors attraction, a development which had been widely credited to Mowrer's efforts to preserve the neighborhood during the 1970s.

 Mowrer was seen as such a successful mayor that the Bethlehem city council, believing that he might govern the city for decades, passed a term limit law which limited Mower and his successors to two consecutive, four-year terms in office.
 However, the popular mayor was defeated for re-election in the 1977 mayoral primary by Paul Marcincin, a fellow Democrat, in a stunning political upset.
 He left office in 1978.

 Mowrer went back to college after his defeat and earned a master's degree in pastoral counseling.
 In 1992, he was ordained a pastor by the Moravian Church.
 He worked as a part-time chaplain at St. Luke's Hospital in Bethlehem for 28 years and held Young Life meeting, a nondenominational Christian ministry, at his home.
 (Future Bethlehem Mayor John B. Callahan met his wife, Mafalda, at Mowrer's Young Life gatherings).
 Additionally, Mowrer was a member of the board of directors for the Bethlehem chapter of the YMCA.

 Bethlehem city officials honored Mowrer with a plaque engraved with "Main Street Mayor" in February 2013.

-On June 25, 2016, Mowrer attended the Bethlehem 275th anniversary celebration, which was held at SteelStacks.
+Mowrer made his last public appearance on June 25, 2016, attending the Bethlehem 275th anniversary celebration at SteelStacks.
 Mowrer was suffering from Parkinson's disease, but according to former Mayor John Callahan, as past Mayors of Bethlehem were being introduced, "His back straightened, and his chin went up.
 His face brightened.
 The crowd was cheering for him.
 I watched him become Gordon Mowrer.
 It was an amazing moment."

 Gordon Mowrer died on July 19, 2016, of complications of Parkinson's disease at the Moravian Village nursing home in Bethlehem at the age of 80.
 He had been in hospice care for the previous week and a half.